The NAP Educational Foundation, What is NAP?

 - Underwrite the creation and marketing of NAP educational materials.

 - Co-sponsor parliamentarians from NAP’s six Youth Partnership organizations to attend NAP biennial conventions.

 - Award scholarships to NAP members who are full-time students so they may attend NAP conventions or National Training Conferences.

-- Providing grants for NAP educational initiatives such as webinars and online courses.
+- Provide grants to NAP for educational initiatives such as webinars and online courses.